Mechagodzilla: Arsenal

 The Showa Mechagodzilla stands 50 m in height and weighs 40,000 metric tons.
 It is built from "space titanium", and is capable of launching missiles from its fingers, toes and knees, as well as firing Space Beams from its eyes and a Cross Attack Beam from its chest unit.
 It also possesses jets in its feet, allowing it to fly.
 Its head can spin 360°, and can form a force field capable of repelling and shocking opponents.
 The upgraded model featured in Terror of Mechagodzilla included revolving missiles, and was no longer vulnerable to decapitation, as its main computer was housed in an external power source.
 Once Mechagodzilla's head was removed, the machine was able to continue to fight, possessing a Head Controller capable of firing a concentrated laser with the same strength as its regular beams.

 The Heisei Mechagodzilla stands at 120 m in height, weighs 150,000 metric tons, and is powered by a nuclear reactor which derives its energy from heavy hydrogen and helium-3 in pellet form.
-Its frame is coated in an armor made of synthetic diamond codenamed T-1, allowing the robot to resist and repel Godzilla's atomic breath, as well as absorb its power to energize its Plasma Grenade, an energy weapon housed in its abdomen.
+Its frame is coated in an armor made of synthetic diamond codenamed T-1, allowing the robot to resist Godzilla's atomic breath as well as absorb its power to energize its Plasma Grenades, an energy weapon housed in its abdomen.
 Additional armaments include Mega Buster ray fired from its mouth, Laser Cannons in its eyes, missiles fired from its shoulders and hips, jet propulsors on its back and behind its hips to fly and two harpoons known as the G-Crusher fired from its arms.
 The G-Crusher is capable of sending large amounts of electric current through the cables.
 The model is later combined with the flying battleship Garuda, thus allowing it to hover and adding two additional High Power Maser Beam Cannons to its arsenal.